Kristina01111000/Drws_site/README.md

 - Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send

-8/29

-wellness check email didnt go to yahoo address sent a real email to see if it worked, and just the test of the email didn't send, real email went through, test did not test out email automation need to fix constant contact links to patreon
+For Emails:
+- test out email automation
+- need to check and fix constant contact links to patreon